bjohas/Ubuntu-keyboard-map-like-OS-X/README.md

 I then found that the settings (under languages) allows for different layouts per window.
 This requires xkb.
 So I developed the xkb files that are in this repo.
 I initially posed that as a question (here: https://askubuntu.com/questions/1187610/reassigning-modifier-keys-with-xkb/1187783) but also contacted a number of people on github that had done xkb work, and thus arrived at the files here (with some input from @repolho).

 The problem now is that while the maps work with setxkbmap, with the GUI they don't (https://askubuntu.com/questions/1187790/xkbmap-works-with-setxkbmap-but-not-in-gui, also see https://askubuntu.com/questions/1187782/why-set-setxkbdmap-work-differently-from-the-gui-keyboard-map-switcher-super-sp).

-I hope that I can get this resolved.
+I hope that I can get this resolved via the above posts...

 ### Appraoch 4: XmodmapFollow with setxkbmap